A guide to exemptions

 - Up to three caravans on a site of not less than five acres, for a maximum of 28 days in any 12 months

 - Sites occupied and supervised by exempted organisations

-- Sites used for social get-togethers or meetings by exempted organisations (eg. a rally)
+- Sites used for social get-togethers or meetings organised by exempted organisations (eg. a rally)

 - Sites owned by a Local Authority

 Further details regarding the above information can be found under Schedule 1of the Caravan Sites and Control of Development Act 1960.

 You can apply for an exemption for camping tents and/or caravans if your organisation promotes leisure and recreation.
 You can also apply to join an exempted organisation.
 Certificates will be awarded subject to the organisation satisfying criteria relating to the conditions of the campsite and the constitution of the organisation.

-Use this link to find a list of clubs with caravaning and camping exemption certificates.
+Use this link to find a list of clubs with caravan and camping exemption certificates.